Strade History, Family Crest & Coats of Arms

 The surname Strade was first found in Castile, in north central Spain.

-Important Dates for the Strade family
+Early History of the Strade family

 This web page shows only a small excerpt of our Strade research.
 Another 89 words (6 lines of text) covering the years 1275 and 1704 are included under the topic Early Strade History in all our PDF Extended History products and printed products wherever possible.